 - 1. Credit-hours statement: University Policy S16-9, - "Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus." - 2.
-3-unit Lecture: Through a combination of lecture, field and project work, we will learn to conduct introductory environmental assessments of the impacts of real land-use development projects on a variety of resource areas such as, air quality, hazardous materials, cultural resources, and wildlife.
-This course complies with the requirements per the California Environmental Quality Act (CEQA). - 1-unit Community and Service Activity: This course incorporates community service.
-The lab activity will link the needs of the local community and strengthen students' environmental analytical skills.
+3-unit Lecture: Through a combination of lecture, field and project work, we will learn to conduct introductory environmental assessments of the impacts of land-use development projects on a variety of resource areas such as, air quality, hazardous materials, cultural resources, and wildlife.
+This course complies with the requirements of the California Environmental Quality Act (CEQA).

+1-unit Activity: This course includes environmental fieldwork and participation in various activities.
+The lab activity will strengthen students' environmental analytical skills.
 Students are required to complete the 1-unit Service Activity, which is approximately 2 hours weekly.
-(1) The deliverables include to attend government meetings.
+(1) The deliverables include attending /observing a minimum of four government meetings and preparing a Policy Brief.
 Students will select government meetings according to their individual availability.
-(2) Students must also complete a minimum of 10 hours of service-learning and a community service project deliverable.
-The instructor provides the service-learning opportunities and instructions for all the deliverables via Canvas.
+(2) Students must also complete a minimum of 6-8 hours of fieldwork and on-line activities.
+The instructor provides instructions for all the deliverables via Canvas.

-To pass this course, both the Lecture and Service Lab Activity must be completed per the ENVS 185 syllabus.
+To pass this course, both the Lecture and the Lab Activity must be completed per the ENVS 185 syllabus.